BeyondATC/BeyondATC_Wiki/docs/onboarding/getting-started.md

 ## Setting up MSFS

-To ensure BeyondATC functions correctly, you need to configure the following settings to prevent any interference or alterations by Microsoft Flight Simulator assistance.
+To ensure BeyondATC functions correctly, you need to configure the following settings to prevent any interference or alterations by Microsoft Flight Simulator.

+### Disable ATC assistance options

 Go to Options &gt; Assistance Options